raiane-oliveira/raiane-oliveira/README.md

 ## Hey!
-I'm Raiane Oliveira, a self-taught student of Front-end Development
+I'm Raiane Oliveira, a Front-end Developer

 I’m currently working on my final project of the course CS50's Introduction to Computer Science from Harvard University and I'm learning the following languages: HTML, CSS, JavaScript, Python, Flask framework and SQL (with SQLite).